kuujo/yuppy/README.md

 Constants are attributes which have a permanent value.
 They can be used for any value which should never change within the application, such as an application port number, for instance.
-With XPy we can use the `const` decorator to create a constant, passing a single permanent value to the constructor.
+With Yuppy we can use the `const` decorator to create a constant, passing a single permanent value to the constructor.
 ```